The Insurance Underwriting Process Gap That's Costing You Broker Relationships

 While McKinsey’s 2019 study on underwriting is now several years old, its insights remain relevant—and arguably even more critical in today’s market.
 The central takeaway?
 Sustainable competitive advantage stems not just from having a great strategy, but from executing that strategy consistently over time.⁴

-The consequences of misalignment between underwriting strategy and execution are far from theoretical—they directly impact business performance.
+The consequences of misalignment between underwriting strategy and execution are far from theoretical.
+Rather, they directly impact business performance.
 When trading partners can’t reliably predict how submissions will be evaluated or what a carrier’s true underwriting appetite entails, uncertainty replaces trust.
 Brokers may begin steering business elsewhere.
 Reinsurers may price uncertainty into their terms.
 Even internal teams can lose confidence, creating hesitation and missed opportunities.
 In a market where insurance underwriting success depends on clear, repeatable decisions, inconsistent execution quickly becomes a competitive liability.

-The Measurement Imperative: Moving Beyond General Direction
+The Measurement Imperative: Why the Insurance Underwriting Process Needs More Than General Direction

-In today’s commercial insurance landscape, broad strategic vision is no longer enough—especially when it comes to insurance underwriting.
+In today’s commercial insurance landscape, broad strategic vision is no longer enough, especially when it comes to insurance underwriting.
 Nowhere is this more evident than in the excess and surplus (E&S) lines market, where differentiation often hinges on deep domain expertise and niche appetite.
 But even in admitted lines, where underwriting targets may be broader, the specific nuances of execution determine the true shape and performance of a portfolio.

 A PropertyCasualty360 analysis drives this point home: